consistent-milk12/docs-md/generated_docs/object/read/elf/index.md

 - `fn info_link(&self, endian: <Self as >::Endian) -> SectionIndex`

   Get the `sh_info` field as a section index.

+  This does not check the `SHF_INFO_LINK` flag.
+  This may return a null section index, and does not check for validity.

 - `fn file_range(&self, endian: <Self as >::Endian) -> Option<(u64, u64)>`

   Return the offset and size of the section in the file.

+  Returns `None` for sections that have no data in the file.

 - `fn data<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<&'data [u8]>`

   Return the section data.

+  Returns `Ok(&[])` if the section has no data.
+  Returns `Err` for invalid values.

 - `fn data_as_array<'data, T: Pod, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<&'data [T]>`

   Return the section data as a slice of the given type.

+  Allows padding at the end of the data.
+  Returns `Ok(&[])` if the section has no data.
+  Returns `Err` for invalid values, including bad alignment.

 - `fn strings<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<StringTable<'data, R>>>`

   Return the strings in the section.

+  Returns `Ok(None)` if the section does not contain strings.
+  Returns `Err` for invalid values.

 - `fn symbols<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R, sections: &SectionTable<'data, <Self as >::Elf, R>, section_index: SectionIndex) -> read::Result<Option<SymbolTable<'data, <Self as >::Elf, R>>>`

   Return the symbols in the section.

+  Also finds the linked string table in `sections`.

+  `section_index` must be the 0-based index of this section, and is used to find the corresponding extended section index table in `sections`.

+  Returns `Ok(None)` if the section does not contain symbols.
+  Returns `Err` for invalid values.

 - `fn rel<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(&'data [<<Self as >::Elf as FileHeader>::Rel], SectionIndex)>>`

   Return the `Elf::Rel` entries in the section.

+  Also returns the linked symbol table index.

+  Returns `Ok(None)` if the section does not contain relocations.
+  Returns `Err` for invalid values.

 - `fn rela<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(&'data [<<Self as >::Elf as FileHeader>::Rela], SectionIndex)>>`

   Return the `Elf::Rela` entries in the section.

+  Also returns the linked symbol table index.

+  Returns `Ok(None)` if the section does not contain relocations.
+  Returns `Err` for invalid values.

 - `fn relr<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<RelrIterator<'data, <Self as >::Elf>>>`

   Return the `Elf::Relr` entries in the section.

+  Returns `Ok(None)` if the section does not contain relative relocations.
+  Returns `Err` for invalid values.

 - `fn crel<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(CrelIterator<'data>, SectionIndex)>>`

   Return the `Crel` entries in the section.

+  Returns `Ok(None)` if the section does not contain compact relocations.
+  Returns `Err` for invalid values.

 - `fn dynamic<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(&'data [<<Self as >::Elf as FileHeader>::Dyn], SectionIndex)>>`

   Return entries in a dynamic section.

+  Also returns the linked string table index.

+  Returns `Ok(None)` if the section type is not `SHT_DYNAMIC`.
+  Returns `Err` for invalid values.

 - `fn notes<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<NoteIterator<'data, <Self as >::Elf>>>`

   Return a note iterator for the section data.

+  Returns `Ok(None)` if the section does not contain notes.
+  Returns `Err` for invalid values.

 - `fn group<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(u32, &'data [U32Bytes<<Self as >::Endian>])>>`

   Return the contents of a group section.

+  The first value is a `GRP_*` value, and the remaining values are section indices.

+  Returns `Ok(None)` if the section does not define a group.
+  Returns `Err` for invalid values.

 - `fn hash_header<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<&'data elf::HashHeader<<Self as >::Endian>>>`

   Return the header of a SysV hash section.

+  Returns `Ok(None)` if the section does not contain a SysV hash.
+  Returns `Err` for invalid values.

 - `fn hash<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(HashTable<'data, <Self as >::Elf>, SectionIndex)>>`

   Return the contents of a SysV hash section.

+  Also returns the linked symbol table index.

+  Returns `Ok(None)` if the section does not contain a SysV hash.
+  Returns `Err` for invalid values.

 - `fn gnu_hash_header<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<&'data elf::GnuHashHeader<<Self as >::Endian>>>`

   Return the header of a GNU hash section.

+  Returns `Ok(None)` if the section does not contain a GNU hash.
+  Returns `Err` for invalid values.

 - `fn gnu_hash<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(GnuHashTable<'data, <Self as >::Elf>, SectionIndex)>>`

   Return the contents of a GNU hash section.

+  Also returns the linked symbol table index.

+  Returns `Ok(None)` if the section does not contain a GNU hash.
+  Returns `Err` for invalid values.

 - `fn gnu_versym<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(&'data [elf::Versym<<Self as >::Endian>], SectionIndex)>>`

   Return the contents of a `SHT_GNU_VERSYM` section.

+  Also returns the linked symbol table index.

+  Returns `Ok(None)` if the section type is not `SHT_GNU_VERSYM`.
+  Returns `Err` for invalid values.

 - `fn gnu_verdef<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(VerdefIterator<'data, <Self as >::Elf>, SectionIndex)>>`

   Return an iterator for the entries of a `SHT_GNU_VERDEF` section.

+  Also returns the linked string table index.

+  Returns `Ok(None)` if the section type is not `SHT_GNU_VERDEF`.
+  Returns `Err` for invalid values.

 - `fn gnu_verneed<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(VerneedIterator<'data, <Self as >::Elf>, SectionIndex)>>`

   Return an iterator for the entries of a `SHT_GNU_VERNEED` section.

+  Also returns the linked string table index.

+  Returns `Ok(None)` if the section type is not `SHT_GNU_VERNEED`.
+  Returns `Err` for invalid values.

 - `fn gnu_attributes<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<AttributesSection<'data, <Self as >::Elf>>>`

   Return the contents of a `SHT_GNU_ATTRIBUTES` section.

+  Returns `Ok(None)` if the section type is not `SHT_GNU_ATTRIBUTES`.
+  Returns `Err` for invalid values.

 - `fn attributes<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<AttributesSection<'data, <Self as >::Elf>>`

   Parse the contents of the section as attributes.

+  This function does not check whether section type corresponds to a section that contains attributes.

+  Returns `Err` for invalid values.

 - `fn compression<'data, R: ReadRef<'data>>(&self, endian: <Self as >::Endian, data: R) -> read::Result<Option<(&'data <<Self as >::Elf as FileHeader>::CompressionHeader, u64, u64)>>`

   Parse the compression header if present.

+  Returns the header, and the offset and size of the compressed section data in the file.

+  Returns `Ok(None)` if the section flags do not have `SHF_COMPRESSED`.
+  Returns `Err` for invalid values.

 #### Implementors